OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 replaced by the stake of the user.
 There is no need for high computing power when attesting for new blocks, meaning the environmental cost is decreased.
-Instead of computational resources being used as economic scarcity, users' own tokens are used to govern the coin.
-One notable drawback of this is that in order to participate in mining, a user must own some amount of tokens already unlike PoW where a new miner can begin accumulating coins simply by allocating some amount of computational power.
+Instead of computational resources being used as a source of scarcity, the users' own tokens are staked.
+One notable drawback of this is that in order to participate in the validation process, a user must own some amount of tokens already.
+In PoW, a new miner can begin accumulating coins simply by allocating some amount of computational power.

 Risks of Concentration